dodarshancode/rag_now/README.md

-# OpenSCENARIO 2.0 RAG System
+# RAG System

-A production-ready offline RAG (Retrieval-Augmented Generation) system for generating valid OpenSCENARIO 2.0 DSL code from natural language descriptions.
+A production-ready offline RAG (Retrieval-Augmented Generation) system for generating valid DSL code from natural language descriptions.
 Built for high-performance deployment on 8x A100 GPUs with complete offline operation.

 ## 🚀 Features